dry-python/returns/docs/pages/container.rst

   # => Will be equal to Result Success[int] or Failure[str]

-So, the rule is: whenever you have some impure functions, it should return a monad instead.
+So, the rule is: whenever you have some impure functions, it should return a container type instead.

-And we use :func:`Container.map <returns.primitives.monad.Container.map>`
+And we use :func:`Container.map <returns.primitives.container.Container.map>`
-to use monads with pure functions.
+to use containers with `pure functions <https://en.wikipedia.org/wiki/Pure_function>`_.

 .. code:: python